FxMorin/dateTag-DnsPhishingPrevention/src/example/dateTag-format.md

 # dateTag "tag" Format Examples
 These are the tag's which you place on your website.
 They must be running back-end!
+It doesn't matter if the tag is closed or not.
+E.x. </dateTag> wont do anything

 ## Node.js:
 ```js